Railway-Op-Sim/GB-Arun-Valley-Line/Documentation/Arun_Valley_Line.md

 ## Simulation

-A timetable representing Wednesday 4th February 2026 has been included, starting at 03:45 and running until the final service at roughly 01:30.
+A timetable representing Wednesday 4th March 2026 has been included, starting at 03:45 and running until the final service at roughly 01:30.
 Most Southern services through Horsham split or join, and several engineering trains are thrown in for variety.

 The standard off peak service pattern is as follows: